 What is Hiragana, and what is Hiragana used for?

-Hiragana is a phonetic lettering system with 46 characters, and is the first set of characters taught to children.
-It looks cursive and soft.
+Hiragana is a phonetic lettering system with 46 characters, and is the first set of characters taught to children in school.

 Hiragana is probably the closest thing to the English alphabet.
 When written in a table, it starts with: